money wasters switzerland

 3. Plugging in to actively managed funds

-At some point in life, many people feel the need to invest part of their savings, and in many cases their bank will point them towards actively-managed funds.
+At some point in life, many people feel the need to invest part of their savings, and in many cases their bank will point them towards actively managed funds.
 Unfortunately, actively-managed funds are expensive because you are paying a professional asset manager to manage your portfolio.
-On average, costs are equal to 1.5% of invested assets, but active fund managers rarely manage to outperform general market rates.
+On average, costs are equal to 0.7 percent of invested assets, but actively managed funds rarely manage to outperform general market rates.

 This means the returns on the money you pour into these funds may be slim or non-existent.
 In the worst case, you could end up spending more on fees than you actually earn off your investment.
-Passive funds (like ETFs based on Swiss stock rates) have much lower average costs of just 0.4% and generally perform just as well.
+Passive funds (like ETFs based on stock indexes) have much lower average costs of around 0.2 percent, for example, and generally perform just as well.
 Choosing the wrong investment vehicle is an easy way to lose a lot of money fast.
-Read more about active vs. passive funds here.
+You can read more in the guide to investing in ETFs.

 4. Getting the wrong mobile phone service